mosaicml/llm-foundry/README.md

 Notes:
 1. `attn_impl: triton` does not work.
 1. We don't yet have a docker img where everything works perfectly.
 You might need to up/downgrade some packages (in our case, we needed to downgrade to `numpy==1.23.5`) before everything works without issue.

+### Intel Gaudi

+In [our testing of Intel Gaudi2 accelerators](https://www.databricks.com/blog/llm-training-and-inference-intel-gaudi2-ai-accelerators), we used the following steps:

+1. Use a public docker image from Habana: https://docs.habana.ai/en/latest/Installation_Guide/Bare_Metal_Fresh_OS.html#pull-and-launch-docker-image-habana-vault, with SynapseAI version >= 1.12.1
+2. Install Habana's DeepSpeed fork using instructions here: https://docs.habana.ai/en/latest/PyTorch/DeepSpeed/Getting_Started_with_DeepSpeed/Getting_Started_with_DeepSpeed.html?highlight=deepspeed
+3. Install this branch of LLM Foundry by cloning locally and running `pip install -e .[gpu]`
+2. Modify your training YAMLs to use Gaudi-specific hparams, see this [script](./scripts/ds_gaudi.sh) for an example of how to make the modifications in your command line, or see this fully specified [Gaudi2 training YAML](./scripts/train/yamls/pretrain/mpt-1b-gaudi2.yaml).
+  * Use `device: hpu`
+  * Use `model.init_device: hpu`
+  * Use `model.loss_fn: torch_crossentropy`
+  * Change `model.attn_impl:` to either `torch`, or `habana_fused_sdpa`
+  * Do NOT use `fsdp_config`, either comment out or set to `null`
+  * Use `deepspeed_config`, either ZeRO-2 or ZeRO-3, for training larger models

+Known issues / limitations as of (1/4/24):
+1. FSDP is not yet supported, use DeepSpeed for training larger models.
+2. Checkpoint conversion script from DeepSpeed format to HF format is not yet implemented, but should be similar to [this script](./scripts/inference/convert_composer_to_hf.py)
+3. ALiBi is not fully tested with `attn_impl: habana_fused_sdpa`, but should work with `attn_impl: torch`
+4. WandB logger may not work, due to an issue with `dist.broadcast_object_list` in Composer.
+Fix in progress.
+5. Initialization of larger models with DeepSpeed may OOM, and requires `deepspeed.zero.Init` context manager.
+Fix in progress.
+6. If you find new issues with Intel Gaudi2, please open a Github Issue and tag @abhi-mosaic

 # Quickstart